eXist-db/polymer-app-template/README.md

 Don't be scared by this list.
 It can be done in 3 minutes.

 1. download this blueprint as a zip
-2. create a new directory for your app
-3. unpack the zip to that directory and cd into it
+2. unpack the zip in your favorite development folder
+3. this creates a folder with starts with 'app-template-'
+4. rename the folder to give it your new projectname
-4. execute ´npm install' to install bower and gulp support.
+5. execute ´npm install' to install bower and gulp support.
 Note: do NOT bower install yet.
 This will be done by Polymer CLI.
 However if you don't intend to use that you'll have to setup bower yourself.
-5. execute ´ant init´ to name your new app.
+6. execute ´ant init´ to name your new app.
 This will put the new name into all needed config files
-6. if you don't intend to use Polymer you can skip the next steps
+7. if you don't intend to use Polymer you can skip the next steps
-7. execute ´polymer init´ to setup for Polymer development (see also below)
+8. execute ´polymer init´ to setup for Polymer development (see also below)
-8. CLI will ask which kind of template shall be used.
+9. CLI will ask which kind of template shall be used.
 Choose one.
-9. CLI will ask for name and description
+10. CLI will ask for name and description
-10. CLI will ask to overwrite index.html.
+11. CLI will ask to overwrite index.html.
 Use 'Y' if ´init´ was called for the first time
-11. CLI will ask to overwrite README.md.
+12. CLI will ask to overwrite README.md.
 Choose 'n' to keep this documentation.
-12. You will need to adapt the ´<link rel="import"...´ statements in the html files generated. (haven't yet found a way to adapt those)
+13. You will need to adapt the ´<link rel="import"...´ statements in the html files generated. (haven't yet found a way to adapt those)

 ## What gulp does for you